Variable and Type Summary

 - Enforces strict type rules

-- Example: Java prevents casting string to int
+- Example: Java prevents automatic conversion from String to int

 - More permissive with type rules

-- Example: C allows casting between unrelated types
+- Example: C allows casting between unrelated pointer types

 Java Primitive Types